DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 Original DIV2K images (~2040×1356 average resolution, varying dimensions) are resized to 224×224 for computational efficiency [7 Ch.21].
 This initial preprocessing results in anisotropic downsampling: approximately 9.1× vertically and 6.1× horizontally (~55× reduction in total pixel area).
 Networks then progressively downsample further:

 **ResNet34 downsampling:**

+Initial stem (conv1 + maxpool): 224×224 → 56×56 (stride-2 conv7×7 followed by stride-2 maxpool3×3)

 - **Layer1:** 56×56 (4× from input) → 3,136 spatial locations
 - **Layer2:** 28×28 (8× from input) → 784 spatial locations
 - **Layer3:** 14×14 (16× from input) → 196 spatial locations
 - **Layer4:** 7×7 (32× from input) → 49 spatial locations

+**VGG16 downsampling:**

+Each block ends with stride-2 maxpool2×2:

+- **Block1:** 224×224 → 112×112 (2× from input) → 12,544 spatial locations
+- **Block2:** 112×112 → 56×56 (4× from input) → 3,136 spatial locations
+- **Block3:** 56×56 → 28×28 (8× from input) → 784 spatial locations
+- **Block4:** 28×28 → 14×14 (16× from input) → 196 spatial locations
+- **Block5:** 14×14 → 7×7 (32× from input) → 49 spatial locations

+**ViT downsampling:**

+Single initial patch embedding (16×16 patches): 224×224 → 14×14 tokens (196 spatial tokens, constant through all blocks)

-This 64× reduction in spatial locations from layer1 to layer4 strongly limits reconstruction quality, as spatial information lost through pooling and striding operations is highly compressive and challenging to recover with our decoder architectures.
+This 64× reduction in spatial locations from layer1 to layer4 (ResNet/VGG) strongly limits reconstruction quality, as spatial information lost through pooling and striding operations is highly compressive and challenging to recover with our decoder architectures.

 ---